 Fabric and Other Supplies

-- 1 yard of 54″+ wide cotton duck fabric or similar in a bold print for the exterior; we used Vanilla Sky from the Wildlife collection by Cloud9 Fabrics – an organic cotton duck
+- 1 yard of 54″+ wide cotton duck fabric or similar in a bold print for the exterior; we originally used Vanilla Sky from the Wildlife collection by Cloud9 Fabrics – an organic cotton duck

 NOTE: Our chosen fabric was directional, so the amount recommended above is enough to make sure all panels can be cut with the motif running in the correct direction, as well as to allow there to be enough fabric for fussy cutting and pocket matching.